deuteros76/meteo-home/README.md

 ![My own device](pics/prototype.JPG)

 ##Using MeteoHome with Home Assistant
 I use Home Assistant to collect all the data and display the information.
 The software runs in a miniPC (a SolidRun CuBox-i) which is a small home IoT server and also has the Mosquitto mqtt broker.
 The device sends the sensors data to the mqtt broker and Home Assistant reads it and stores everything in a SqLite data base.
+In addition to that Home Assistant has a frontend application that shows the current status of all your sensors and historical graphs of a selected day.

 ![Data history](pics/home-assistant-history.png)

-In addition to that Home Assistant has a frontend application that shows the current status of all your sensors and historical graphs of a selected day.
+If you want to try it, a sample configuration [file](configuration.yaml) for Home Assistant is included in this repository.